ThinkDataEd/curriculum/docs/unit3/lesson6.md

 observed and outcomes are recorded.
 No treatment is applied to the subjects.
 Instead, researchers are simply watching something happen and have absolutely no control over it.

-12. In [lesson 7](lesson7.md), students will learn more about the differences between experiments and observational studies and what conclusions they can make about each.
+12. In [Lesson 7](lesson7.md), students will learn more about the differences between experiments and observational studies and what conclusions they can make about each.

 ###**Class Scribes:**